Meet the cast of ITV’s true-crime drama White House Farm

 Grace Calder performs Heather Amos

-Who’s Heather Amos?
-Heather is Colin’s associate, and successfully step-mother to the twins.

 The place have I seen Grace Calder earlier than?
-Calder is ready to play Tessa is the upcoming Channel four drama sequence Deadwater Fell, and has beforehand starred in Outlander and Combat the Good Combat.
+Calder is about to play Tessa is the upcoming Channel four drama collection Deadwater Fell, and has beforehand starred in Outlander and Combat the Good Combat.

 Richard Goulding performs David